Symbol Sage Sale Banner

 Replica of the Stone of Scone.
 Source.

-Today, the Stone of Scone is proudly displayed in the Crown Room millions of people visit it each year.
-It’s a protected artifact and will leave Scotland only in the event of a coronation at Westminster Abbey.
+Now, the Stone of Scone sits in the Crown Room, drawing millions of visitors each year.
+It’s a protected piece of history and only leaves Scotland for a coronation at Westminster Abbey.

 Whiskey